 While You are Receiving Benefits

 Whenever you request weekly benefit payment using UI Online or TeleCert, you will provide eligibility information for each week you request benefit payment.
 An issue may be arise if your response indicate a change in eligibility status during any week claimed.
 If so, you will be notified that additional information is required in order to process your claim.

 A DUA service representative has the responsibility for collecting all of the relevant facts and making a determination on your eligibility.
 If the issue created on your claim involves an employer for instance, because of the conditions under which you left a job, the service representative will talk to both you and your employer before making a determination.

 You should be aware that:

 - Under certain circumstances, the DUA service representative may need to resolve discrepancies in the information obtained from you or your employer and you may be contacted a second time for information.

 - The burden of proof rests with the party whose action resulted in your separation from your job.
 This means that if you quit your job, you will have the responsibility to prove that you had good reason for doing so.
 If you were fired from your job, the burden of proof is on your employer to show that the action was a result of your deliberate misconduct.

-Be sure to prepare for your interview with the service representative.
-While this interview is not conducted like a formal hearing, the information presented here will determine your initial or continued eligibility for benefits.
-When you have your interview with the service representative, be sure to give the information you think is most important, but that is also most relevant to the situation.
+Be sure to prepare to provide information to DUA.
+The information you provide will be used to determine your eligibility for benefits.
+Be sure to give the information you think is most important, but that is also most relevant to the situation.
 You may also provide any written evidence that is relevant to your claim.
 Your service representative will complete fact-finding and make a determination on your eligibility.
-That determination will be mailed to you.
+That determination will be issued to you.
 If you are disqualified, you have the right to appeal and to have a hearing.